 - Placing the student on Academic Probation until the student satisfies all conditions and/or requirements within the timeline(s) set by the AAC.

-The AAC’s Decision shall be communicated to the student within seven (7) business days, or within a reasonable time as demanded by the complexity of the case, via a Decision Letter from the Chair.
-The Decision Letter will include the reasons for the Decision, information about the next level of appeal, and information about the availability of the support of the Office of the University Ombudsman.
+The Panel may not award financial compensation to a student.
+The Panel’s Decision shall be communicated to the student within seven (7) days, or within a reasonable time as demanded by the complexity of the case, via a Decision Letter from the Panel Chair.
+The Decision Letter will include the reasons for the Decision, information about the next level of appeal, to whom to address an appeal, and information about the availability of the support of the Office of the University Ombudsman.

-The AAC’s Decision Letter shall be the official record of the Appeal.
-The Decision Letter will include the effective date of any actions to be taken by the Program.
+The Panel’s Decision Letter shall be the official record of the Appeal.
+The Decision Letter will include the effective date of any actions to be taken by the Program (see section 3).